PhaserEditor2D/PhaserEditor/docs/jseditor.rst

 Type annotation on prototype declaration
 ========================================

-In Phaser you are not forced to use type inheritance, however, a recommended practice is to split your game in functional components like game states, custom sprites and groups.
-In Phaser Editor we encourage to use prototype inheritance between other reasons because it helps with auto completion.
+In Phaser you are not forced to use type inheritance, however, a recommended practice is to split your game into functional components like game states, custom sprites and groups.
+In Phaser Editor we encourage to use prototype inheritance between other reasons because it helps with auto-completion.

 In JavaScript you can define a prototype like this: